How do I get low-income internet?

 Access from AT&T

-Access from AT&T combines its efforts with the Affordable Connectivity Program to offer up to 100 Mbps download speeds for free.
+Access from AT&T offers up to 100 Mbps download speeds for $30.00 per month.

 You can qualify for Access from AT&T with SNAP, SSI, or the National School Lunch program.
 Also, AT&T accepts households within as much as 200% of the federal poverty guidelines.
 There’s a helpful chart on the application website if you’re not sure whether you qualify.